lundegaard/react-union.org/content/docs/union-component/union.md

 As you can see, there is an empty `div` with an `id` of `hero-container`.
 This is the HTML element where we want to render the widget called `hero`.
 To do so, we must create a [_widget descriptor_](/union-component-widget-descriptors).

 A _widget descriptor_ is a JSON script element that contains the `data-union-widget` attribute.
-It tells React-union that the `hero` widget should be rendered into the `hero-container` element and be passed the data `{"username": "reactlover"}`.
+It tells React Union that the `hero` widget should be rendered into the `hero-container` element and be passed the data `{"username": "reactlover"}`.

 ### 2. Writing a Hero widget